George Rocks: History

+Geography

 Other islands in the Waterhouse Group include Ninth, Tenth, Waterhouse, Little Waterhouse, Maclean, Baynes, Gygnet, Swan, Foster, Little Swan, St Helens and Paddys islands and Bird Rock islet.

 Fauna

 Recorded breeding seabird species are little penguin, short-tailed shearwater, white-faced storm-petrel, silver gull, black-faced cormorant and crested tern.
 Introduced mammals are rabbits and rats (it was announced in February 2021 that all the rats had been eradicated).
 The metallic skink is present.